Unpredictable energy markets – or just the turn of the architect

 In the end, high prices were the best thing that could have happened as now the forces of change are armed with way more than a decade of new technological development.
 What we see right now is just the beginning.
 10 years from now we might see those years as harbingers of a new energy world, one that we did not even dare to dream about 5 years ago.

-A lot of work has bottled up for the architect over those 10 years.
+A lot of work has been bottled up for the architect over those 10 years.
 And he will reboot our energy world which will blow away giants and get us bigger, better mousetraps.

 0 replies